0xouzm/solana-trading-cli/README.md

 ![Solana Trading CLI Logo](https://github.com/outsmartchad/solana-trading-cli/blob/typescript-main/assets/sol-repo.jpg)

+# Solana Trading CLI
-**Solana Trading CLI** is a free, fast, and flexible tool for creating custom trading strategies on Solana DEXs.
-It's built for speed, variety, and real-time data, using cutting-edge tech.
+A simple, fast, flexible Library for building custom trading strategies on Solana.
+It's built for speed, variety, and real-time data, using Cutting-edge Tech.
 Here's what you get:

-* **Speed:** Uses low-latency systems like Jito, BloXroute, and Nozomi to execute trades fast, giving you an edge.
+- Uses low-latency systems like Jito, BloXroute, and Nozomi to execute trades, read/write from a local postgreSQL database.

-* **Versatility:** Works with DEXs like Raydium, Orca, Meteora, and Pump.fun for more trading options.
+- Supports DEXs like Raydium, Orca, Meteora, and Pump.fun for more trading options.

+- Streams transactions and/or accounts state from a third-party's geyser gRPC node.

-* **Real-Time Data:** Fetches account state info via RPC and streams transactions and/or accounts state using geyser gRPC.
+- Fetches account state info via optimized RPC methods.

-It's designed to be easy to customize:
+It's designed to:
 - Add your own strategies and features.

 - Test individual modules with its clear setup.

 - Keep it updated with a simple structure.

-This open-source bot fits into your trading system, perfect for newbies.
+This bot fits into your trading system, perfect for newbies.

 # Core Components